liangcheng-yu/hyperlight/docs/hyperlight-execution-details.md

 ## Background

-Hyperlight is an SDK for creating micro virtual machines (VMs) intended for executing exactly one function.
+Hyperlight is a library for creating micro virtual machines (VMs) intended for executing small, short-running functions.
 This use case is different from that of many other VM platforms, which are aimed at longer-running, more complex workloads.

-As such, those platforms provide much more infrastructure of which running applications can take advantage.
 A very rough contrast between Hyperlight's offerings and other platforms is as follows:

 | Feature                                                                 | Hyperlight | Other platforms    |
 |-------------------------------------------------------------------------|------------|--------------------|